James Frith: Parliamentary career

 Frith was elected as Member of Parliament for Bury North in 2017, defeating incumbent Conservative David Nuttall with a majority of 4,375.
 He made his maiden speech on 19 July 2017 during the debate on tuition fees.

 Frith was a member of the Education Select Committee from 2017 to 2019, and chaired the All Party Parliamentary Group for Hospice and End of Life Care.
 In May 2018, he was appointed as Parliamentary Private Secretary to John Healey MP, the Shadow Secretary of State for Housing.

-He edited a book entitled 'New Brooms', published by the Fabian Society in 2018, featuring a collection of essays on parliamentary reform written by several Labour MPs from the 2017 intake.
+He edited a book entitled New Brooms, published by the Fabian Society in 2018, featuring a collection of essays on parliamentary reform written by several Labour MPs from the 2017 intake.

 In July 2019, Frith worked alongside UK Music to secure and lead a debate in Westminster Hall on the decline of music in education, during which he urged the government combat the crisis facing music in education.

 He lost his seat in the 2019 General Election to James Daly, Bury Council's Conservative Group Leader, by 105 votes and conceded after three recounts.
 Following his defeat, Frith described feeling a "a degree of release" from the weeks campaigning, but added he felt the impact of being "inches from winning".

+He was re-elected in the 2024 General Election to Bury North and sits on the Culture, Media, and Sport Select Committee.

 Post-parliamentary activity

 In an opinion piece for LabourList during the 2020 Labour Leadership Election, Frith invited all the candidates to visit his marginal constituency to better understand the seats they need to win.
 Also in the piece, he was critical of the party's 2019 General Election campaign for 'sending hundreds of activists to Tory seats that we had no hope of winning' and cautioned against creating a 'manifesto that nobody believes'.

+Frith worked at Atticus Partners before re-entering parliament, a political lobbying and PR group.

 Personal life

-His father is Church of England Bishop Richard Frith, the former Bishop of Hereford and Bishop of Hull.

 Frith and his wife Nikki have been Bury residents since 2009, where they have raised their four children.
 He has spoken about the challenges of balancing family life whilst being a Member of Parliament.